 There is no evidence that sleep training can harm your babies.
 Meanwhile, it’s obvious that lack of sleep can cause many negative consequences for both parents and their babies.

-Sleep training 5 month old means giving your 5 month old babies good bedtime routines which is a nice way for your babies to grow healthily.
+Sleep training 5 months old means giving your 5-month-old babies good bedtime routines which is a nice way for your babies to grow healthily.
 And every family member will get a good rest when the babies have good sleep and don’t wake up in the middle of their sleep crying.

 3. When to start sleep training for your babies?

 “Most infants are ready for some sort of sleep training at 4 to 6 months,” says Lauren Kupersmith, MD, a clinical instructor at the department of pediatrics at NYU Langone Medical Center.
-However, it’s totally fine when you start to sleep train your babies at 10 month old or even 1 year old.
+However, it’s totally fine when you start to sleep train your babies at 10 months old or even 1-year-old.
 That might be better since your child would have more time to get developed enough for any kind of training methods mentally and physically.

 4. How long will sleep training take to start working?